ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/native-apis.md

 # Lab: Access Native APIs

-There are serveral ways to access native functionality from your Ionic Framework application:
+There are several ways to access native functionality from your Ionic Framework application:

 - Use a Capacitor API
 - Use a Capacitor Plugin